mam1/Pcon-TNG/README.md

 ######I2c connection between the BBB and PCF8563 real time clock on the Misc Cape
-A DS3231 real time clock module is connected to the BBB's i2c bus (pins 28,29) to provide a time reference.
+The WaveShare cape is jumbered to use i2c2 on the bone.

 #####Serial connection between BBB and DIOB
 The serial interface (2x5 header) reduces the number of pins required to control the Digital I/O Board by serially shifting data to/from the board over a synchronous serial interface.
 Whereas full control requires 16 I/O pins using the parallel interface, the serial interface can provide full control with as few as 4 I/O pins.